 Environmental concerns and interest in sustainable agriculture are trends that will grow even stronger in the future, and forage crop production is one of the best means for responsible stewardship of our land resources.
 My forage extension program aims to improve the profitability of New York State forage/livestock operations, while at the same time minimizing any negative effects of forage crops on the environment.
 High forage quality is becoming even more critical to the profitability of livestock operations, and the sustainable, economic addition of bioenergy crops to livestock farms also is being evaluated.

-Dr. Cherney does not have a teaching appointment but has delivered lectures in several classes in the departments of Soil & Crop Sciences, Animal Science, and Biological and Environmental Engineering.
+Dr. Cherney does not have a teaching appointment but has delivered lectures in several classes in the Soil & Crop Sciences Section and the Departments of Animal Science and Biological and Environmental Engineering.

 Awards and Honors

 - Agronomic Extension Education Award (2012) American Society of Agronomy

 - Crop Science Extension Education Award (2008) Crop Science Society of America